Is Honey Locust A Hardwood? (How hard is Honey Locust?)

 • Tool handles

-It can basically use for anything.
+It can basically be used for anything.

 How Strong Is Honey Locust?